Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 Stability depends on alignment.

-Visibility operates at the surface level:
+Visibility operates primarily at the surface level:

 -

-images
+images circulating globally

 -

-narratives
+narratives simplifying complexity

 -

-symbolic value
+symbolic value representing identity

 -

-reputation
+reputation shaping expectation

 Stability operates at the system level: